tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Effective use of latent semantic indexing and computational linguistics in biological and biomedical applications
  - LSI = latent semantic indexing, computational linguistics technique, outperforms Boolean text searches and co-occurrence models at information retrieval, dimensional reduction technique used to compare concepts/topics among collection of terms
  - clustering genes/proteins into GO groups/signaling pathways relies on curation of these groups/pathways, could be supplemented by LSI/LSA (latent semantic analysis)
+# Entropic contributions and the influence of the hydrophobic environment in promiscuous protein-protein association
+ - **trying to find evidence for increased hydrophobicity relating to cross-reactivity of TCRs: here they discuss how a particular PKA/AKAP interface demonstrates promiscuity in part due to the number of interactions this hydrophobic interface allows, which allows many alternative contacts (increased entropy, drives forward binding) with other binding partners hence promiscuity**
 # Epigenetic regulation of monoallelic rearrangement (allelic exclusion) of antigen receptor genes
 ## Summary
  - ~10% of genes are expressed monoallelically (any given cell expressed only paternal or maternal allele but not both)